 BMW M4 GT3

-At 09:40 on 18th July 2020, the wait was over: the BMW M4 GT3 completed its first kilometres at the roll-out at the BMW Group plant in Dingolfing.
+At 09:40 on 18th July 2020, the wait was over: the BMW M4 GT3 completed its first kilometres when it was rolled out of the BMW Group plant in Dingolfing, Germany.

-The BMW M4 GT3 took its race debut on 26th June 2021 at round four of this season’s Nürburgring Endurance Series (NLS).
+The BMW M4 GT3 took its race debut on 26th June 2021, at round four of the Nürburgring Endurance Series (NLS).
 From 2022, the car was then in action in the hands of BMW M Motorsport teams in top GT racing series and endurance races around the world.

 |Type||Valves per cylinder|

 |Up to 590 hp||n/a|

 |Xtrac 6-speed gearbox, Transaxle||Independent double wishbone suspension Adjustable Antirollbar front/rear|

 |12.5 х 18 inch||13 х 18 inch|